-Talk it out: Initiate a family conversation
+Start a family conversation

 - Financial or other contractual obligations you may have with former spouses through a divorce agreement

-Review the plans from previous marriages
+Review plans from previous marriages

-Plan it out: Have a solid estate plan in place
+Have a solid estate plan

-How do you decide whether to commingle or separate marital assets?
+Once you're clear on your long-term planning goals, look at your assets and property to determine what's "yours," "mine," and "ours."
+How do you decide whether to commingle or keep separate the property you bring into a marriage?
 While it's a very personal choice, considering several factors could help you find clarity:

 - Marital property laws in your state.
-Be sure to understand the consequences of any state laws governing the way you hold assets.
+Be sure you understand the consequences of any state laws governing the way you hold assets.
 What if you live in a community property state?
-"While property acquired by either spouse prior to marriage—or an inheritance or gift received during the marriage—may retain its character as separate property," says Sarkaria, “any income or assets that can't be identified as separate property are likely to be considered equally owned as community property of the couple."
+"While property acquired by either spouse prior to marriage—or an inheritance or gift received during the marriage—may retain its character as separate property," says Weaver, "any income or assets that can't be identified as separate property are likely to be considered equally owned as community property of the couple."

 - Transfer on death passes the assets directly to the party named as beneficiary.

 - Read Viewpoints on Fidelity.com: Estate planning must-dos